 Today we’re going to travel around the world and see the most breathtaking renders of global landmarks.
 Architectural visualization is very popular and widespread these days, but most of such works are just ordinary and dull buildings for projects and presentations.
-We want to show you true pieces of 3D art.
+We want to show you true pieces of 3D art based on architectural 3d models.
 And let’s begin with this great render:

 “Taj Mahal” by Sérgio Merêces

 The author makes real masterpieces from any building.
 Make sure and look over his album on CGsociety.